plotly/plotly.py/doc/python/choropleth-maps.md

 2. Countries

 In **Plotly.py 6.3 and later**, the built-in countries geometry is created from the following sources:
-- [UN data](https://geoportal.un.org/arcgis/sharing/rest/content/items/d7caaff3ef4b4f7c82689b7c4694ad92/data) for country borders, coastlines, and land layers.
+- [UN data](https://geoportal.un.org/arcgis/sharing/rest/content/items/d7caaff3ef4b4f7c82689b7c4694ad92/data) for country borders, coastlines, land, and ocean layers.
-- Natural Earth data for oceans, lakes, rivers, and subunit layers.
+- Natural Earth data for lakes, rivers, and subunits layers.

 In **earlier versions of Plotly.py**, the built-in countries geometry is based on Natural Earth data only.
 Plotly includes data from Natural Earth "as-is".
 This dataset draws boundaries of countries according to de facto status.
 See the [Natural Earth page for more details](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).